paulbrodersen/netgraph/README.md

 Unweighted networks are drawn with uniformly black edges:
 ![Default plot for an directed, unweighted network.](./figures/Unweighted.png)

-Labels can be drawn on top of nodes...
+Labels can be drawn on top of nodes.
 ![Default plot with node labels.](./figures/Show_node_labels.png)

-... and edges.
+Labels can be drawn on top of edges:
 ![Default plot with edge labels.](./figures/Show_edge_labels.png)